Lysquid/Erglace/README.md

 ## Make your own

-The layout has some flaws, we can still improve it!
-You may also want to adapt it to your needs.

 You can easily modify [the layout](erglace.toml), which is a human-readable ASCII art.
 Then, use [Kalamine][kalamine] to generate the drivers.
-Please share your improvements on the [discord server][discord]!
+Let's find the best layout!

 [kalamine]: https://github.com/OneDeadKey/kalamine